HD60Hz/squad-lab1-store/README.md

 Now imagine we have 1000 website to scrap.
 It would be somewhat costly and inefficient to create a Thread for each task.
 We have to create a **Pool** of threads

-_ThreadPoolExecutor_ is sweet wrapper to hide the complexity of managing multiple Thread.
-It is offered by the standard library _concurrent.futures_
+``ThreadPoolExecutor`` is a sweet wrapper that hides the complexity of managing multiple Thread.
+It is offered by the standard module ``concurrent.futures``

 ```python
 from concurrent.futures.thread import ThreadPoolExecutor
 ...